 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

-HIST 3712 [0.5 credit] Social History of Mexico
+Social History of Mexico

 The ways that indigenous peoples such as the Aztecs and the Maya mixed with Spaniards and African slaves to create a society and a culture that is particular to Mexico.
 Thematic emphasis on certain periods of Mexican history.
 (Field d).